 Cuba Covid 19 Entry Requirements & Travel Updates – Everything You Need To Know

-17th January – In light of the most recent government announcements and measures, the information detailed below is no longer entirely relevant.
-It seems unlikely that travel to Cuba will resume before July at the earliest – see also our feature on Cuba Summer Holidays.
+14th July – In light of the most recent government announcements and measures, the information detailed below is no longer entirely relevant.
+It seems unlikely that tailor made travel to Cuba will resume before November at the earliest.

 The reopening of Havana airport on 15th November marked the latest stage in the gradual reopening of Cuba.